On cusps and flat tops: Induced Markov maps

 \section{Induced Markov maps}

 When trying to prove the existence of absolutely continuous invariant probability measures, a standard and fruitful technique is to show the existence of an expanding induced map whose domain has full measure in its range.
-One can spread the absolutely continuous probability measure for the induced map to get an absolutely continuous invariant measure for the original map.
+One can spread the absolutely-continuous, invariant, probability measure for the induced map to get an absolutely-continuous, invariant measure for the original map.
 If the return time for such a \emph{Markov map} is integrable with respect to Lebesgue measure, then the resultant measure is finite and can be normalised to give a probability measure.

-A natural question is whether for \emph{all} absolutely continuous invariant probability measures the measure can be produced from such an induced map.
-Henk Bruin \cite{Bruin:Markov0} has shown that this is the case for unimodal maps with negative Schwarzian derivative and non-flat critical points.
-He also shows that it is true when ``natural'' Markov maps exist, but does not prove that they do outside of the unimodal negative Schwarzian non-flat critical point case.
+A natural question is whether for \emph{all} acips the measure can be produced from such an induced map.
+Henk Bruin \cite{Bruin:Markov0} has shown that this is the case for unimodal maps with negative Schwarzian derivative and non-flat critical points (this has now been extended to multimodal maps with negative Schwarzian derivative and non-flat critical points \cite{BT:EquilibriumInterval}).
 We prove a stronger result, dropping the condition on non-flatness of critical points, admitting poles and weakening the condition on the number of singularities.